riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Load and Store Global
 ---------------------

-The following pseudo instructions are available to load from and store to global objects:
+The following pseudoinstructions are available to load from and store to global objects:

   * `l{b|h|w|d} <rd>, <symbol>`: load byte, half word, word or double word from global[^1]